EQUIPMENT: Measuring cups and spoons, large mixing bowl, soup bowls, pastry brush, baking stone, Pizza Peel.

 To the mixing bowl, add the flour, salt, 2 tablespoons olive oil, and yeast and water mixture.
 Mix by hand.

 Add a small amount of warm water at a time and continue to knead dough into a ball.

 Cut the dough in half and place in separate floured soup bowls.
 Cover the plastic wrap and allow to stand for one hour to rise.

 After one hour, flour your hands, remove the dough from the bowl, and roll the dough into the shape of Italian bread.
-Placed the dough on a well-floured cutting board and roll to cover in flour.
-Cover with a dishtowel and allow to rest for one-half hour to rise again.
+Place the dough on a well-floured cutting board and roll to cover in flour.
+Cover with a dish towel and allow to rest for one-half hour to rise again.